 Turn Off the Power

 Before you do any type of repair to an electric water heater, it's important to shut off the power.
-You do this by locating the double breaker in the panel that controls the water heater, which should be labeled, and flipping it off.
+You do this by locating the double-pole circuit breaker in the panel that controls the water heater, which should be labeled, and flipping it off.
 You might find the breaker has already tripped.
-If so, turn it all the way off, then on again to reset it.
-If it stays on, problem solved!
-The electric water heater should come on.
-If it trips again, that's a sign that one of the water heater elements is shorted and needs to be replaced.
-Leave it off and proceed to the water heater.
+If so, turn it all the way off.

 Test Each Element

-Depending on the capacity, water heaters can have one or two elements, and the second one is usually close to the floor.
+Depending on the tank capacity, water heaters can have one or two elements, and the second one is usually close to the floor.
 To access them, unscrew the panel covering each one and pull back the insulation.
-Test the water heater element leads with a voltage tester to make sure they are dead, then unscrew and remove the wires from the terminals.
+Test the water heater element leads with a voltage tester to make sure they have no power, then unscrew and remove the wires from the terminals.

 To test the element for continuity, use a continuity tester or a multimeter set to measure resistance.
 Place one lead on one of the terminals and the other lead on the other terminal.
 The tester should light up or, if you're using a meter, it should show zero resistance.
 If not, the element is burned out and needs to be replaced.